 What is SDL?

-SDL is a levy imposed to promote learning and development in South Africa and is driven by an employer's salary bill.
+SDL is a levy imposed to encourage learning and development in South Africa and is determined by an employer's salary bill.

 The funds are to be used to develop and improve skills of employees.

 Who must pay SDL?

 SDL is due by employers who have been registered.

 Top Tip: Where an employer expects that the total salaries will be more than R500 000 over the next 12 months, that employer becomes liable to pay SDL.

 If an employer becomes liable, they need to register for SDL.

 The following employers are exempt from paying SDL—